 - Have a family Olympics.
 Include events like relays, wheelbarrow races, disc throws, ball toss, an obstacle course, balance beam, and hammer throw.
 We even made little medals out of ribbon and mason jar lids.

 But along with the exercises, you also need to teach moderation in eating, both in amounts and in kinds of foods.
 These are the kinds of things that schools attempt to teach, but can only really be learned incrementally day by day in your own family.

-- We try lots of new foods all the time so our kids are used to trying lots of flavors.
+- Try lots of new foods so your kids are used to trying lots of flavors.
 Our kids aren’t as picky as a lot of kids because we eat such a variety of new foods and recipes.

 - We include lots of fruits and vegetables – cooked, raw, and even pureed inside of things.
-Our macaroni and cheese and pancakes are both made with carrot puree inside.
-Every casserole I make gets vegetable purees snuck in.
+Our macaroni and cheese and pancakes have carrot puree inside.
+Every casserole I make has vegetable purees added.
 Cauliflower, squash, and carrots are my favorite add-ins.
-I just steam the veggies until they are tender and then put them in my blender to make a smooth puree.
-I use a little water added to the blender to help the vegetables get silky smooth.
+Steam the veggies until tender and then put them in the blender to make a smooth puree.
+Add a little water to the blender so the vegetables get silky smooth.

 - We limit the amount of processed foods and refined sugars we eat.
-You can’t help but develop a taste for all the sodium and sugar that is in packaged foods.
+We develop a taste for all the sodium and sugar from packaged foods.
 I really think this is one of the main reasons for picky eaters.
 We aren’t perfect at this.
 I don’t keep any foods from my kids, but I also don’t regularly buy chicken nuggets and Cheetos.
 I know that homemade chicken with rice and vegetables is far better.